Loans for Bad Credit

 What is a Bad Credit Loan?

-Although ‘bad credit’ loans do not exist as a specific product, a ‘bad credit’ loan is a term often used to describe loans that are available to those with credit ratings that, put simply, could use a bit of work.
+A bad credit loan is simply a loan that is available to those with a poor credit rating.
+‘Bad credit’ loans do not exist as a specific product.
+It’s just a term often used to describe loans that are available to those with credit scores that, put simply, could use a bit of work.
 You might have been knocked back for other loans because you have no borrowing history.
 You may have had problems dealing with credit in the past, or could even have a county court judgement (CCJ).
 Ask yourself “how can I borrow money with bad credit?” and the answer is generally, at a higher cost.

 Bad credit loans: a summary